Jesp9025/NetworkTool/README.md

 # Bugs
 - Decoding of text not working on machines with specific languages
 - Whois output is not as pretty as wanted
+- Not able to use other buttons while CPU Monitor is open

 # Bugfixes
 - Crashed on music play if you played directly with "Python".
 Running directly with Python would set working directory to SYSTEM32, and song could not be found.
 Added path to file into a variable, in order to get directory of sound files, no matter how you run the program.